 At home Euthanasia

-At-home euthanasia can provide a peaceful and private end to your pet’s life, and is a service available to clients of West Valley Animal Hospital.
+At-home euthanasia can provide a peaceful and private end to your pet’s life, and is a service available by a veterinarian from Lap of Love.
 This may be a practical option if your pet is large and no longer able to walk, or if he becomes very stressed during car rides.
+For more information about Lap of Love’s services in our area, call 484-504-9482.
 If you choose to bring your pet in to the clinic, try to schedule an appointment when you will have as much time as you need for the process and other family members or friends to support you.
 We will try to arrange a time when the hospital will be quiet and you will have uninterrupted time to spend with your pet.
 We encourage you to bring a favorite blanket, toy or treat for your pet to remind them of home.

 There are several options available for honoring your pet’s remains.
 These include home burial, burial in a pet cemetery, and cremation.
 To make the process easier, you may want to decide what you would like done with your pet’s remains beforehand and even arrange for payment in advance.
 That way you can focus on taking care of your pet on the actual day of euthanasia.